-If the first few months of 2020 have taught us anything, it’s that uncertain times can call for quick pivots to sales and marketing plans.
+If the first few months of 2021 have taught us anything, it’s that uncertain times call for quick pivots to sales and marketing plans.

-Businesses have had to evolve quickly with trade shows, events, and in-person sales meetings being canceled for the foreseeable future, likely throwing a wrench in many 2020 sales and marketing strategies.
+Businesses have had to evolve quickly.
+Trade shows, events, and in-person sales meetings have been cancelled, throwing a wrench in many sales and marketing strategies.

-But even as we are navigating our new normal, there is one place that is experiencing an incredible boom in traffic: eCommerce websites.
+But even as we navigate a new normal, there is one place that is experiencing an incredible boom in traffic: eCommerce websites.
 Consumers are turning to online shopping to gather the essentials as well as other items they can’t get from temporarily closed stores.

-In other words, if you don’t have an eCommerce store, now is probably the perfect time to make the investment.
-And if you do have an eCommerce presence, you need to make sure you’re equipped to keep up with the influx of shoppers and incredible amount of competition.
+In other words, if you don’t have an eCommerce store, now is the perfect time to make the investment.
+And if you do have an eCommerce presence, you need to make sure you’re equipped to keep up with the influx of shoppers and increased competition.